 Pricing

 Usually, we expect a $150 or $200 price premium over Founders Edition.
 However, ASUS’ RTX 4090 STRIX OC has a $2000 MSRP.
-That’s a 25% increase over the $1600 RTX 4090 FE.
+That’s a significant increase over the $1600 RTX 4090 FE.

 Design

 The design of the shroud is a bit of a hit-and-miss.
 Half of the black metal shroud is covered with a red-to-blue gradient.
-It’s executed properly, but these bold colors can be challenging to fit aesthetically into a build, especially if you plan a vertical mount.
+It’s executed properly, but these vivid colors can be challenging to fit aesthetically into a build, especially if you plan a vertical mount.

 Performance And Overclocking Capabilities